Difference Between Swift Code And Routing Numbers

 Swift Code vs Routing Numbers

-The difference between swift code and routing number is that in swift code the main structure contains four categories which are bank code country code location code and the branch code while when we talk about routing number it does not have any categories it just consists of nine digits in it.
+The difference between swift code and routing number is that in swift code, the main structure contains four categories which are bank code, country code, location code and branch code, while when we talk about routing number, it does not have any categories it just consists of nine digits in it.

 Swift Code vs Routing Numbers

-Routing numbers this is also known as the US routing number which is needed by the bank for the payment we have to send.
+Routing numbers is also known as the US routing number, which the bank needs for the payment we have to send.

-The number is adopted by the United States in the year 1910 and now also it is in use for the instructions of the sending receiving the money.
+The number was adopted by the United States in 1910, and now it is also in use for the instructions of sending and receiving money.

 Comparison Table